mrcjkb/forte_http_comm/README.md

 # FORTE HTTP Com Layer
-Simple HTTP Com Layer for 4diac-RTE (FORTE)
+Simple HTTP Com Layer for 4diac-RTE (FORTE).

+# This repository is no longer maintained!
+It has been migrated to the official FORTE project.
+There will be no further development on this repository.
+As long as it has not yet been published to the stable version of FORTE, you can still use this repository or download/pull the develop branch of FORTE for the latest version of this module.
 ​
 # Requires
 * 4diac-RTE (https://www.eclipse.org/4diac/)